Birds of North Carolina:

 Global Rank G5

-Coastal Plain Five or six records, presumably of the same individual (see above) seen annually from 2019-23.
+Coastal Plain Six or seven records, nearly all presumably of the same individual (see above) seen annually from 2019-23.
+A presumably different bird has been reported slightly farther inland (see above).

 Piedmont No records.